Reader question: How can I reduce the premiums on my income protection insurance?

 When it comes to the type of income protection policy you buy, you have options.
 The most comprehensive type of income protection insurance is known as 'Full' income protection insurance and this will continue to pay an income until you are able to return to work or the end of the policy term, which in some cases could be your retirement date.

 There is another type of income protection insurance known as 'Short term' income protection.
 With short term income protection you can choose a maximum benefit payment period of 1, 2 or 5 years.
 Some short term income protection policies can be up to 3 times cheaper than full income protection, but remember, you will receive significantly less in terms of benefits and it may leave you exposed if you suffer a long term illness.
 You will need to make a judgement on whether the reduction in the premium is worth foregoing the cover provided if you are off work for an extended period.

 Decrease the level of income provided

 It makes sense, if you can afford it, to cover as much of your income as possible so that you do not suffer hardship if you are off work.
-You can usually cover up to a maximum of 2/3 of your earnings.
+You can usually cover up to a maximum of 60-70% of your gross earnings.
 It may be, however, that a higher level of cover will make the premiums unaffordable.
-If this is the case then try and reduce the level of cover by just covering your basic outgoings as well as factor in any savings you may be able to access.
+It is worth remember ing that income protection benefits are paid tax-free and you are able to receive additional government benefits such as Statutory Sick Pay on top.
+If premiums are a little more than you can realistically afford, try bringing down the amount you are insured for and only cover the essentials.
+Another important point to consider is that if you are receiving sick pay benefits then your spending is likely to reduce as you won't be in a position to visit your favourite restaurant or go to the theatre at the weekends.
 Reducing the income required will make a significant difference to your premiums.